 Through His grace and mercy, our marriage is stronger than it has been!

 But some days were quite dark, and at times, all hope seemed lost.
 God gently continued to breathe life into the brokenness, and over time, He led Jen and I to write this book.
 We truly know what it is to be a hurting wife, both in times of frustration and in deep hurts of the heart.
+But we also live out the truth that God restores marriages on a daily basis.

 This book is a thirty-day devotional journey that meets hurting and heartbroken wives right in the midst of a difficult marriage and gently encourages them to find hope that truly lasts.